Pokémon Unite Accessibility Report

 Costs: Free.
 In-game purchases

-We've documented 2 accessibility features for Difficulty in Pokémon Unite which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Pokémon Unite which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.